 The three different modes are best described as follows.
-Keep in mind that these modes only inform the importing process on what to do with the existing analyses - these modes do not apply to any used databases or other data.
+Keep in mind that these modes only inform the importing process on what to do with the existing analyses and, in the case of sqlite3 usage, the database file.
+These modes do not apply to any other used databases or data not mentioned in this document.

 - copy: Copies all the analyses from the old setup to the new CWD.
 In this mode the old storage/ folder will be copied to \$CWD/storage/.
 The copy mode is useful if you want to maintain a backup of the old setup and its analyses, allowing one to restore it with the appropriate SQL backup.
 Note that this mode will double the size of your existing analyses directory as it does a full copy. - move: Moves all the analyses from the old setup to the new CWD.
 In this mode the old storage/ folder is moved to \$CWD/storage/.
-After the import process you won't have a backup of your old data anymore, but you will be able to reference to it in the new CWD/setup. - symlink: Creates a symbolic link from each analysis in the old setup, i.e., storage/analyses/XYZ, to the new CWD, i.e., \$CWD/storage/XYZ.
+After the import process you won't have a backup of your old data anymore, but you will be able to reference to it in the new CWD / setup. - symlink: Creates a symbolic link from each analysis in the old setup, i.e., storage/analyses/XYZ, to the new CWD, i.e., \$CWD/storage/XYZ.
 This method is the most desired (as you'll be able to access the existing analyses in both the old setup as well as the new CWD), but doesn't work on Windows.